spotlightify/spotlightify/DOCUMENTATION.md

 Template suggestions can be found in `spotlight/suggestions/template.py`.
 These are general use suggestions which come with a description of their different abilities.

-The Suggestion base class includes the following variables and methods:
+The Suggestion base class includes the following variables:
  - `title: str` The title of the suggestion (displayed visually).
  - `description: str` The description of the suggestion (displayed visually).
  - `icon_name: str`  The name of an svg asset **without** the file's extension or path (svg assets found within `assets/svg/`).